valentingol/cliconfig/README.md

 it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-This project is free to use for COMMERCIAL USE, MODIFICATION, DISTRIBUTION and PRIVATE USE as long as the original license is included as well as this copy right notice at the top of the modified files.
+The project is free to use for COMMERCIAL USE, MODIFICATION, DISTRIBUTION and PRIVATE USE as long as the original license is included as well as this copy right notice at the top of the modified files.